ARC @ Documenta

 SAMANEH ATEF, visual artist, Iran

-Samaneh Atef Derakshan was born in 1989 in the town of Astaneh Ashrafieh in the northern part of Iran.
-Although she had trained to be a software engineer, in 2014 she decided to devote all her time to her drawings, which she had been creating compulsively since she was a child.
-This turning point in her life came after a ‘real artist,’ as she referred to him, saw her drawings and encouraged her to keep creating.
-While being fairly inexperienced as a full-time artist, having participated in only a handful of exhibitions, Samaneh’s artistic voice is powerful and personal, while her aesthetic vocabulary is unmistakable.
+Samaneh Atef Derakshan was born in 1989 in the town of Bandar Abbas, south of Iran.
+Although she had trained to be a software engineer, she is a full-time artist who has been creating compulsively all her life.
+Samaneh contributes her skills and abilities as a self-taught outsider artist to empower women and support basic human rights.
+Samaneh’s artistic voice is powerful and personal, while her aesthetic vocabulary is unmistakable.

 ALICIA QUINONES, PEN International, Coordinator for the Americas (moderator)